MarcBoule/ImpromptuModular/README.md

 * [Hotkey](#hotkey): A utility module that sends a trigger when a given key is pressed (mouse must be over module).

-* [NoteEcho](#note-echo): A 32-step CV/Gate shift register with 4 taps to create a CV/Gate-based delay effect.
+* [NoteEcho/NoteLoop](#note-echo-loop): CV/Gate based delay/looper modules with sample and held inputs.

 * [Part](#part): A gate splitter module based on an input CV and split point.